Project Generation Options

 Indicates whether the project should be configured to use Celery.

-Indicates whether the project should be configured to use MailHog.
+Indicates whether the project should be configured to use Mailpit.

 Indicates whether the project should be configured to use Sentry.